okx/okexchain-docs/docs/delegators/delegators-guide-cli.md

 ## Sending Transactions

-On OKExChain testnet, the accepted denom is tOKT, If you need to get tOKT, you can get it [here](https://www.okex.com/drawdex).
+On OEC testnet, the accepted denom is tOKT, If you need to get tOKT, you can get it [here](https://www.okex.com/drawdex).

 ### A Note on Gas and Fees

-Transactions on the OKExChain network need to include a transaction fee in order to be processed.
+Transactions on the OEC network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

 ```
 fees = ceil(gas * gasPrices)